mikepfrank/GLaDOS/README.md

 ### Server Test

-<a href="#server-test">`Test Script`</a> section above.
-This test runs the main server
-application of the GladOS system.
+See the <a href="#glados-server">GladOS Server Test Script</a> section above.
+This test runs the main server application of the GladOS system.
 As of this writing, the system is still under development, but some basic infrastructure is in place.
 Some output is displayed on the console.
-Detailed debug-level diagnostics are logged to the application log file in `log/GladOS.server.log`.
+The Clock, Info, and Goals apps are implemented.
+Diagnostics are logged to the application log file in `log/GladOS.server.log`.

 The plan is for there eventually to be separate top-level programs, in addition to the central GladOS server program, for running individual